heathsc/r_htslib/README.md

 Changes

+ - 0.13.0.
+Add functions to allow/make easier mutable access to the data sections of bam1_t records
  - 0.12.0.
 Remove the mmalloc function as they are superseded and safer options are available
  - 0.11.0.
 Add many new functions in vcf from gemBS-rs.
 Also breaking change to Hts::open where now the file parameter is an Option<>
  - 0.10.2.
 Add several accessor functions to Hts:: and HtsHdr:: so that the underlying SAM/VCF headers do not need to be directly accessed